Corrine, Corrina: Rock recordings

 The song is played in the Swedish movie Black Jack from 1990 directed by Colin Nutley.

 Country recordings

 Dean Martin, better known as a crooner, included the song on his second country music album, Dean "Tex" Martin Rides Again (1963).
 Country and blues singer/pianist Moon Mullican did a version on his second last album in 1966.
 Asleep at the Wheel recorded the song for their 1993 album A Tribute to the Music of Bob Wills & the Texas Playboys with Brooks & Dunn.
 Their version peaked at number 73 on the Billboard Hot Country Singles & Tracks chart in 1994.
 Country rock singer Gib Guilbeau recorded a reworked version of the song entitled "Alberta Alberta" on his self titled 1973 album.
 Bill Monroe did a bluegrass version in 1977.

+Legacy

+The song was reportedly a favourite of Michael 'Tarzan' Fomenko (c.1930–2018), who sang the song around the piano in the 1950s with his family in suburban Sydney, Australia.